Advice for Further Education students

 As this is a ever changing situation, we ask that all students remain in good contact with their course tutor and check their WUC email regularly.

-Please see below for recent communications relating to the phased return to campus and how we will be starting the new academic year in September.
+Please see below for recent communications relating to the phased return to campus for the academic year 20/21

 Updated information will be displayed on this site when it becomes available.

 How will my course be taught?

 How will I get the qualification I need when I finish?